-Council uses closed circuit television (CCTV) cameras within the Bundaberg CBD and surrounding region for 24 hour video surveillance.
+Council uses closed circuit television (CCTV) cameras within the Bundaberg CBD and surrounding region to:

 Locations of CCTV cameras

-Cameras a located in a number of public areas in the Bundaberg region and include:
+Cameras a located in a number of public areas in the Bundaberg region.

 Access to CCTV footage

-Access to Council's CCTV system is in accordance with the Information Privacy Act 2009.
-System access and recordings are available only to authorised persons of Council.
+Access to Council's CCTV system is in accordance with the Information Privacy Act 2009 and Council's CCTV Procedure.
+System access and recordings are available only to authorised persons of Council and Queensland Police Service.

-Recordings are stored digitally and are recorded over or erased after approximately 30 calendar days.
+Recordings are stored digitally for 30 calendar days and are recorded over or erased after this time.

-Any person requesting access to footage can apply to Council by completing the Right to Information/Information Privacy Access Application.
+Any person requesting access to footage can apply to Council by completing the Right to Information or Information Privacy Access Application.

-Before submitting a request, it is important to check with Council to ensure a camera exists before lodging an application.
+Before submitting a request, it is important to check with Council to ensure a camera exists in the location you seek.
 You can then ensure you have the following information to lodge your application:

 If you are party in legal proceedings, there may be other avenues to request the footage.
 For more information visit the Department of Justice and Attorney General.

-Law enforcement agencies can request footage by contact Council's RTI team.
-Footage will only be released to authorised law enforcement agencies investigating an incident.
+Agencies can request footage by submitting the form below or by contacting Council's RTI team.
+Requests will be assessed and footage will only be released to authorised law enforcement agencies for investigation purposes.